Privacy Policy

 • Energy Suppliers

-• Service providers acting as processors who provide IT and system administration services
+• Service providers function as processors, providing IT and system administration services.

 • HM Revenue & Customs, regulators and other authorities acting as processors or joint controllers based in United Kingdom who require reporting of processing activities in certain circumstances.